Secondary education in Japan: Senior high school

-Even though upper-secondary school is not compulsory in Japan, as of 2005, 94% of all junior high school graduates entered high schools and over 95% of students graduated successfully from them.
+Even though upper secondary school is not compulsory in Japan, as of 2005, 94% of all junior high school graduates entered high schools and over 95% of students graduated successfully from them.

 To enter, students typically take an entrance examination in Japanese, mathematics, science, social studies, and English, whether it is standardized for all public high schools in the prefecture or a test created by a private high school for that school alone.

 Daily life

-High schools typically begin at 8:30, when teachers meet for a five-minute meeting, followed by homeroom.
+High schools typically begin at 8:30 AM, when teachers meet for a five-minute meeting, followed by homeroom.
 Students assemble in their homerooms of an average of around 40 students each, Homeroom teachers are in charge of morning or afternoon homeroom times, about five minutes each, as well as a weekly long homeroom period.

 Many students are assigned to specific task committees in their homeroom class.

 There are four classes of 50 minutes each before lunch.
 Students go to different classrooms for physical education, laboratory classes, or other specialized courses; otherwise, teachers change classrooms instead of the students for the entire day.
 Students typically attend between ten and fourteen courses a year.

 Some schools do not have their own cafeteria, so students generally eat in their homerooms instead.
 Unlike students in elementary and middle school, high school students do not have government-subsidized lunches.
 Because of this, many students bring from home.
 After lunch students have two more classes.
 Typically, by 3:30 PM, students are free to attend extracurricular activities.

 Saturday schooling, when offered, ends at 1 PM after four classes.